 - 135 g icing sugar (powdered sugar)

-- 1 tsp freeze dried raspberry powder
+- 1 teaspoon freeze dried raspberry powder

 - 90 g caster (superfine) sugar

-- ¼ tsp cream of tartar optional
+- ¼ teaspoon cream of tartar optional

 - 100 g egg whites you’ll need approx 3 room temperature eggs